 The healthcare sector in Dubai is one of the most rapidly expanding in the region.
-In recent decades there have been strategic investments in both the public and private sectors, as well as public-private partnerships.
+In recent decades, there have been strategic investments in both the public and private sectors, as well as public-private partnerships.
 This article will consider the factors driving the growth and the outlook for the coming years.
+The growth of Dubai’s healthcare system is a part of the national agenda.

 Establishing a World-Class Health System

-The remarkable development in Dubai’s healthcare system has been led by the government’s vision to provide access to high quality medical services that are on par with international standards for all citizens and residents.
-Medical insurance is compulsory for all residents, with employers mandated to provide cover for their employees.
+The remarkable development in Dubai’s healthcare system has been led by the government’s vision to provide access to high-quality medical services that are, indeed, on par with international standards for all citizens and residents.
+Furthermore, medical insurance is compulsory for all residents, and, additionally, employers are mandated to provide coverage for their employees

 The UAE government has invested heavily in healthcare.
-In 2019, approximately 69% of the country’s total healthcare expenditure of USD 16 billion was government-funded.
-However, growing private-sector investment will outpace government spending, as private sector provision of healthcare in the U.A.E. is expanding.
+In 2019, the government funded approximately 69% of the country’s total healthcare expenditure of USD 16 billion.
+However, growing private-sector investment will outpace government spending, as private-sector provision of healthcare in the U.A.E. is expanding.

 Expansion in the Public Sector